fmarino-ipzs/eid-it-wallet-docs/docs/en/registry-catalogue.rst

        - **Credential Unique identifier**: A unique identifier string of each Digital Credential.
        - **User authentication methods**: User authentication mechanisms used to request the Digital Credential, if required by Issuers or Authentic Sources.
-       - **Minimum Level of Assurance**: The minimum level of assurance required for the Digital Credential's reliability.
-It MUST take into account the level of assurance of User authentication, when applicable, and Wallet Instance.
+       - **Minimum Level of Assurance**: The minimum Level of Assurance required for the Digital Credential's reliability.
+It MUST take into account the Level of Assurance of User authentication, when applicable, and Wallet Instance.
        - **Additional display characteristics**: Visual and formatting specifications, such as a background reference image, logo, etc.
    * - Digital Credential Issuers
      - Details about the organization authorized to issue the Digital Credential, such as: